· Wade Corrigan

 If the mid-range argument convinced you, ours ships free in the US with 30 days to change your mind — the length selector and each size's checkout are on the homepage.

-Wade Corrigan · Bowhunter & Archery Gear Tester, 9 yrs
+Wade Corrigan · Bowhunter & archery gear tester, 9 yrs

 Wade has spent nine years hunting and shooting 3D courses, testing stabilizers, sights and release aids for real-world balance, vibration and noise — not spec-sheet promises.